Redoc2/PyClicker/README.md

 # What is this
-this is just simply a small project i work on when i'm bored, i created it for testing databases in python using `writeFile`\n i don't put much effort in this.
+this is just simply a small project i work on when i'm bored, i created it for testing databases in python using `writeFile`<br>
+i don't put much effort in this.